MonoGame/MonoGame/Documentation/adding_ttf_fonts.md

 MonoGame supports multiple methods of using different fonts.
-The following is an explanation of how to use TrueType fonts.
+The following is an explanation on how to use TrueType fonts.

 #### Using TrueType Fonts with MonoGame
-To use a TrueType font, MonoGame requires 2 files: the TrueType font file, and a .spritefont file.
+To use a TrueType font in MonoGame, you require 2 files: the TrueType font file, and a .spritefont file.
-TrueType fonts may be installed on the system in use, or added to the project manually in the same directory as the .spritefont file.
+You can use TrueType fonts installed on the system, or add them to the project manually in the same directory as the .spritefont file.

 1. Create the .spritefont file.